The Problem with Candy Sale Fundraising in the Christian School

 “Candy sales” can give a false impression to the “donor” that they have supported the school by purchasing a candy bar.
 If they are approached again for a larger gift without any “candy” being associated, they may very well be disinterested since they have already, in their mind, supported the school.
 It is not unusual for students (who are usually the salesmen – which is another problem) to go back to these same people each time a new sale of some sort comes along.
 This is where parents complain of being “nickeled and dimed to death.”

 “Candy sales” also give the school a false sense of security that they are developing a funding relationship with the buyer.
 This just is not the case.
-Developing a true donor relationship that is long-lasting is one that connects the donor’s heart and passion to the ministry, where eventually they may consider a large scale donation to an important project.
+Developing a true donor relationship that is long-lasting is one that connects the donor’s heart and passion to the ministry, where eventually they may consider a large-scale donation to an important project.

 “Candy sales” can never raise the type of money necessary for any sizeable project.
 Multiple-year operating needs cannot rely on the candy sale type of fundraiser.

 Do you want to move your school forward financially?
 Is the tyranny of the urgent need for more money a constant at your school?
 Are you looking for new ways to make money fall from the sky?
 Do you wonder how you will survive another year?
 These are all typical concerns of many (and I mean MANY) Christian schools.
-There is an ever-present struggle to bring in enough money to cover the gap that tuition does not provide, and there is typically no consideration of capital improvements, program additions, etc., because there is no money to provide for those type of significant additions.
+There is an ever-present struggle to bring in enough money to cover the gap that tuition does not provide, and there is typically no consideration of capital improvements, program additions, etc., because there is no money to provide for those types of significant additions.
 If this sounds like your school, it’s time for a change.